 - Sign-up bonuses

 Before picking a bank that’ll pay you a bonus just for opening a new savings account, make sure you read the terms and conditions.
 You’ll often have to meet a minimum deposit threshold and set up direct deposit to get the bonus.

 You should also find out whether the bank you’re eying is financially stable, says Diane Pearson, a wealth adviser and certified financial planner at Legend Financial Advisors in Pittsburgh.

 Resources like this rating system make it easy to assess a bank or credit union’s financial health.
 And make sure your deposits will be insured by the Federal Deposit Insurance Corp. or the National Credit Union Administration.

 Getting a new bank account could be a smart move.
 But to make the most of it you’ll need a game plan, Pearson says.
 “Have they taken the steps to make sure they’ve got enough in their savings to help themselves if they get into a financially stressful situation?”

 The case for keeping your savings account

 Some savers may not need a new account.

-An online bank’s 1.6 percent interest rate may look more appealing than your bank’s 1.2 percent annual yield.
-But if you only have $500 in savings, you won’t end up with much interest when you switch accounts.
+An online bank’s 2.5 percent interest rate may look more appealing than your bank’s 2 percent annual yield.
+But if you have only $500 in savings, you won’t end up with much interest when you switch accounts.
 Use a calculator to figure out how much interest you could potentially earn.

 “If it’s a very small amount of money, you might find that the actual gain is like 65 cents,” Seaman says.
 “You’d find that it’s really small and it’s not worth the hassle to move your money to another institution.”